Farra Design Center: Charitable giving

 Part of its philanthropy program, FARRA provides at the disposition of non-profit associations 1000m2 of its main floor to allow them to organize events and raise money for charity.

 Environmental responsibility

 The company selects suppliers with accountable productions, eco-sustainable values (for every tree cut, a new one is planted), and that respects ISO quality environmental standards.
 The company is one of the sponsors of the Lebanese Rotary project Trees4Lebanon which projects to plant 1 million new trees by 2020.

 FARRA events

-FARRA founded in 2004 a non-for-profit philanthropic division called Divine Details which is officially dedicated to promote creativity in interior design and student projects.
+FARRA founded in 2004 a non-for-profit philanthropic division called Divine Details which is dedicated to promote creativity in interior design and student projects.